 - These cells also provide an anti-inflammatory effect which aids in healing.

-- Adult stem cells also aid in reducing the size of any scar tissue, such as that which forms after a heart attack, other wounds or injury to a joint.
+- Adult stem cells also aid in reducing the size of any scar tissue, such as that which forms after a heart attack, wounds, or injury to a joint.

-- Last but not least, your own fat-derived stem cells can prevent continued cell death.
+- Last but not least, your own fat-derived stem cells can prevent premature cell death.

 To learn more, you may contact a Patient Liaison by requesting a free educational consultation or dialing 855.OKYANOS (659.2667).